Six tips to living the homeownership dream in 2019

 - Estimate home value: Online sites offer free estimates of home values, such as Trulia and House Values.
 Look in the geographic areas and neighborhoods you are considering.

 - Underserved areas: Fannie Mae and Freddie Mac have a duty to serve very low, low, and moderate income families in three specified underserved markets: manufactured homes, affordable housing preservation, and rural housing.
-More guidelines from the Federal Housing Financing Agency will be coming.
+Learn about more guidelines from the Federal Housing Financing Agency.

-Be prepared for the home purchase process in 2016.
+Be prepared for the home purchase process.
 Making financial decisions takes time, patience, and discipline.
 Many resources are available to assist you.